Overview

 It is the responsibility of the student to understand, follow, and adhere to all policies, procedures, and processes contained in this handbook.
 By accepting employment through the office of student employment, the student acknowledges that he/she will abide by all applicable laws, policies, procedures, regulations, and rules governing student employment operations and processes.
 From time to time, updated information concerning changes in policy or an entirely new handbook may be distributed.
 Student Employees are encouraged to access the current handbook through the Office of Student Employment website.
 The college reserves the right, without prior notice, to alter, modify, amend, cancel, or terminate any of its policies, procedures, practices, and terms of employment.

 The office of student employment also serves as a clearinghouse for all on-campus student employment opportunities.
-The student employment staff assists New York Tech students, faculty, and community service agencies with all student employment related matters.
+The student employment staff assist New York Tech students, faculty, and community service agencies with all student employment related matters.
 Please visit or contact the office of student employment to learn more about student employment opportunities.

 Please direct questions to:

-Student Employment
+Office of Student Employment

 New York Institute of Technology